 8) Being told to head to the website for efficient service: This is a common routine in most contact centers.
 While the customer is on hold or in IVR, an automated message is played that directs the caller to visit the website for efficient service.
 Here, organizations fail to comprehend that the customers must have visited the website prior to call.
 Or simply prefer calling or have a unique query that cannot be resolved via the FAQ section.
 Organizations do this to improve traffic in their websites, but ultimately kills customer experience.

 9) Agents promises they will get back to you, but never do: Not all problems can be resolved in the first call.
-There will be queries that requires additional information or authority to execute.
+There will be queries that require additional information or authority to execute.
 Customers hang up the call expecting the agents to call back once they are equipped with the tools and information.
 But, they never do.

 10) Rude Customer Support: Call Center agents’ job is to serve customer concerns and complaints, and it might not be their fault if an issue arises or a mix-up happens.
 But the agents need to remember they are getting paid to manage concerns and complaints, while customers have already paid for the service.

 By avoiding these common customer aggravations, contact centers have the opportunity to really improve customer support by building their customer service skills and implementing the intelligent call center software.
 Now that you have an idea about the most common frustrations, your task is to deal with them.
 Since contact centers are customer-centric departments, it is worthwhile to invest on resources and technologies that can help eliminate theses common customer pet peeves.